 But what exactly is rust?
-Rust is usually used to refer to a very common, reddish-brown compound called iron oxide (Fe2O3).
-Iron oxide is formed when iron and oxygen react in the presence of water or moisture in the air.
+Rust is a very common compound.
+Its scientific name is iron oxide (Fe2O3).
+Rust forms when iron and oxygen react in the presence of water or moisture in the air.

 The process of rusting is a combustion reaction, similar to fire.
 Left in contact with oxygen, iron will react with the oxygen to form rust.
 Unlike fire, though, the reaction is much slower and does not create a flame.

 There are certain factors that can speed up the rusting process.
 For example, water speeds up the reaction.
 Other substances, such as salt, can also increase the speed of the rusting process.